EndPointCorp/end-point-blog/2021/08/kubernetes.md

 nginx-deployment-66b6c48dd5-sfzxm   1/1     Running   0          55m
 ```

 The exact names will vary, as the ids are autogenerated.
 But as you can see, this command gives us some basic information about our pods.
 Remember that pods are the ones that actually run our workloads via containers.
-The `READY` field is particularly insteresting in this sense then because it tells us hoy many containers are running in the pods vs how many are supposed to run.
+The `READY` field is particularly insteresting in this sense because it tells us how many containers are running in the pods vs how many are supposed to run.
 So, `1/1` means that the pod has one container ready out of 1.
 In other words, the pod is fully ready.

 ## Using the dashboard to explore a deployment